-To ensure the School Community can attend and participate in Governing Board meetings, in accordance with HRS §302D-12, the Governing Board shall have the following available in a public area in the School's office, accessible for review during regular business hours, and posted on the School's official website:
+To ensure the SCHOOL Community can attend and participate in Governing Board meetings, in accordance with HRS §302D-12, the Governing Board shall have the following available in a public area in the SCHOOL'S office, accessible for review during regular business hours, and posted on the SCHOOL'S official website:

-- (a).
-Governing Board meeting notices and agendas as specified in HRS §302D-12; - (b).
-Written Governing Board meeting minutes as specified in HRS §302D-12; and - (c).
-A list of the current names and contact information of the Governing Board's members and officers; and - (d).
+- Governing Board meeting notices and agendas as specified in HRS §302D-12; - 2.
+Written Governing Board meeting minutes as specified in HRS §302D-12; - A list of the current names and contact information of the Governing Board's members and officers; and - 4.
 The schedule of Governing Board meetings by September 1 of each year.

-The Commission may regularly review the School's website to ensure compliance with these provisions and to verify that other information on the website is accurate, and complies with this Charter Contract and applicable laws.
-Failure to meet statutory requirements will result in the school submitting its Governing Board meeting notices, agenda, and minutes directly to the Commission.
-Noncompliance with this section may result in a Notice of Concern.

-Section 4.6 School Governing Board Member Information

-In order to facilitate regular and emergency communications, the Governing Board shall provide the Commission an updated list of all current member names and contact information which will include the following for each member:

-- (a).
-Name, position held, term dates (mm/dd/yy mm/dd/yy) with board; - (b).
-Public facing phone number and email address; and - (c).
-Emergency contact phone number and email, (Commission use only, not for public posting).
+The COMMISSION may regularly review the SCHOOL'S website to ensure compliance with these provisions and to verify that other information on the website is accurate, and complies with this Charter Contract and applicable laws.
+Failure to meet statutory requirements will result in the SCHOOL submitting its Governing Board meeting notices, agenda, and minutes directly to the COMMISSION.
+Noncompliance with this section may result in a Notice of Concern. - 5.
+SCHOOL Governing Board Member Information.
+In order to facilitate regular and emergency communications, the Governing Board shall provide the COMMISSION an updated list of all current member names and contact information, which will include the following for each member: - a) Name, position held, term dates (mm/dd/yy mm/dd/yy) with the board; - b) Public facing phone number and email address; and - c) Emergency contact phone number and email, (COMMISSION use only, not for public posting).
 Providing a generic email address or phone number for all members will not satisfy this requirement.
-This information shall be provided within fourteen (14) business days of the start of the school year and kept updated thereafter.
-When vacancies occur and new members are added, the Governing Board shall update and submit The SPCSC School Governing Board Member Information Form to the Commission including a copy of the minutes of the meeting where the new member was approved, within fourteen (14) business days of the new member being seated.
+This information shall be provided within fourteen (14) business days of the start of the SCHOOL year and kept updated thereafter.
+When vacancies occur and new members are added, the Governing Board shall update and submit the "SPCSC SCHOOL Governing Board Member Information Form" to the COMMISSION, including a copy of the minutes of the meeting where the new member was approved, within fourteen (14) business days of the new member being seated.

-ARTICLE V: SCHOOL PERFORMANCE
+ARTICLE V: SCHOOL PERFORMANCE FRAMEWORKS